woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/how-checkout-processes-an-order.md

 ---
-post_title: How the checkout block processes an order
+post_title: Cart and Checkout - How the Checkout block processes an order
 menu_title: Processing an order
 tags: reference
 ---